kachick/chawan/doc/architecture.md

 * It's slow on large documents, because we don't have partial layouting capabilities.

-A good layout engine would be able to skip layouting of contents before/after the currently visible part of the screen, especially in plain text files.
-Sadly we don't have this functionality; everything is laid out again from scratch every time we may have to re-layout.

 Our layout engine is a rather simple procedural layout implementation.
 It runs in two passes.